 We can take our analysis of imports further.
-We break down the noncapital goods imports according to a two-digit BEA industry classification and examine the impact of instrumented aid on each import category.
-As the data are sparse for some industries, we do not report the regressions, but we note that consumption
+We break down the non-capital goods imports according to a 2-digit BEA industry classification and examine the impact of instrumented aid on each import category.
+As the data are sparse for some industries, we do not report the regressions, but we note that both consumption goods (apparel, books, miscellaneous manufactures) and intermediate goods (minerals, fertilizer) rose with the aid.
+We find no increase in imports of chemicals, the category that includes oil.